Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 3. Diameter

-Recommended Materials
+Recommended Metals

-1. Titanium
+1. Implant-Grade Titanium

-Implant-grade titanium forward helix jewelry is strongly recommended.
+Implant-grade titanium Forward Helix jewelry is strongly recommended.
 It is lightweight, nickel-free, and won’t tarnish.
 It’s often recommended for those who are allergic to brass, nickel, and other metals common for jewelry.

-Platinum and 14-karat gold ear piercing jewelry can offer an elevated look.
+14-karat gold ear piercing jewelry can offer an elevated look.
 However, they may be more pricey and could tarnish over time.
 Also consider if you have allergies, such as an allergy to gold.

 3. Surgical-Grade Stainless Steel